sematext/sematext-api-client-go/docs/MetricsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **ListFiltersUsingPOST1**
-> GenericApiResponse ListFiltersUsingPOST1(ctx, appId, requestBody)
+> GenericAPIResponse ListFiltersUsingPOST1(ctx, appID, requestBody)
 Get metrics filters and their values for an app

 Default value of interval is 5m